- International Home

 5. How many classes must I take?

-Answer – A minimum of 12 billable/credit hours per semester each spring and fall; summer classes are optional.
+Answer – A minimum of 12 billable/credit hours per semester each spring and fall; summer classes are optional unless your first term is summer.
 Twelve credits is usually 4 classes.

 6. Why do I need health insurance?